 You'll find implementation will fail if you purely focus on technologies without investing in the organisation's ability to ensure impact.
 Digitalisation isn’t just about tech, it’s about people, processes and infrastructure.
 Training must take place prior to executing changes, especially if there’s a skills gap.
 This will also help foster cultures that are receptive to change.
 Depending on the type of transformation, you may decide to launch the change all at once or introduce it gradually.
 Either way, create a detailed timeline and continuously communicate this with the organisation.

 While digital transformation is a strategic focus shared by many organisations, the c-suite sometimes struggling to implement changes and evolve.
 In fact, Forbes reports 84% of businesses who engage in digitalisation end up failing to make their efforts a success.
 At Meltwater, we frequently have conversations with executives trying to get their head around the new digital economy and digital transformation barriers preventing their success.
-In light of this, we’ve included top digital transformation barriers and suggested solutions to overcome them below.
-Keep them in mind when starting the rollout of your transformation initiatives so you can put plans in place to eliminate them.
+In light of this, we’ve included top transformation barriers and suggested solutions to overcome them.
+Be mindful of the common barriers when starting the rollout of your transformation initiatives so you can put plans in place to eliminate them.

 Don’t underestimate the power of company culture since culture greatly impacts how employees act towards change.